marcoscastro/execution-round-robin/README.md

 "Processo 1 usando a CPU..." is the same that "Process 1 using CPU...".

-"Trocas de contexto" é o mesmo que "context switches".
+"Trocas de contexto" is the same that "context switches".

 Each circle's value is the time for the process to complete its task.